Picasso in Mougins

 This musketeer on bust length is engaging and funny.
 The drawing is very effective : a few loops for a wig like that of Louis XIV, the mustache that goes up like a smile, five small strokes for the goatee.
 The difference between the two eyes can be interpreted as a start for a wink.

 He is also somehow a self-portrait, like the previous harlequin, minotaur and sailor.
-He is a twin brother to a substitute for a Rembrandt's self-portrait that Picasso painted alongside Jacqueline in the nude in 1967, and which was sold for £ 13.7M by Christie's in 2018.
+He is a twin brother to a substitute for a Rembrandt's self-portrait that Picasso painted alongside a Jacqueline in the nude in 1967, and which was sold for £ 13.7M by Christie's on February 27, 2018, lot 18.

 He then enters a period of intense creativity, with glaring colors.
 His art is populated with picturesque characters : the musketeers, the impressionists, his naked wife, later the matadors.
 This cartoon-like style pleases the public.
 Art critics see it as a fantasy but no matter : now Picasso works a lot for himself, against his own aging.